opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 - `stopClusterMode`.
 Since v2.0
 - `useTransfersTxt`.
 Since v2.1

 Since v2.2, data feeds can be configured individually by using the `transitFeeds`, `osm` and `dem` nodes.

+Since v2.2, `osmWayPropertySet` was renamed `osmTagMapping` and is part of the individual osm source.
+The driving direction and intersection cost model were decoupled for the tag mapping and can be configured using `drivingDirection` and `intersectionTraversalModel` inside `routingDefaults`.

 OTP2 records the "parentStation" relationship between stops and stations in its internal transit model, based on the GTFS and/or NeTEx input.
 This enables OTP to search from all stop in a station